 A retargeting campaign uses a bit of code (which is called a Facebook pixel) and is added to your site.
 This pixel then tells Facebook when a visitor arrives at your website and places ads for your site on Facebook when they leave.

 Resisting this temptation to create a broad-scoped ad.
 Focus instead on making each ad have a singular focus.
-In the landscaping service, this means focusing on a particular service, maybe a special promotion, or even another offer.
+The landscaping service means focusing on a particular service, maybe a special promotion or even another offer.

 When you have done this, you need to choose the ad’s visual.
 Would you want to choose a lawn that is full of things like leaves and other debris?
 No, of course, you wouldn’t.
 This is because it could cause confusion when your client views the ad.
 You’re essentially saying one thing and showing another.

 This is why it is so important that, if you are creating separate ads for each different service, you create a custom landing page for each of those ads.
-Make it as easy as possible for your clients to find that service page and don’t give them any extra steps.
+Make it as easy as possible for your clients to find that service page, and don’t give them any extra steps.